 Weight loss and a decreased appetite are symptoms common to many illnesses and cancers, however in mesothelioma weight loss is more pronounced in patients with advanced disease.

-Fatigue, to tire easily during exercise and the need to rest are common and vague symptoms related to many other illness’ however they are more pronounced in patients with advanced mesothelioma.
+Fatigue, to tire easily during exercise and the need to rest are also common and vague symptoms related to many other illnesses, however they are more pronounced in patients with advanced mesothelioma.

 Sweats are a common symptom of many cancers.
 They are less likely for mesothelioma, but if so, they are more likely to occur at night (11).

-How to manage sweats: There is no cure or treatment, however in the first place exclude an infective process in which case the use of NSAIDS like paracetamol might lower temperature through perspiration.
+How to manage sweats: There is no cure or treatment, however in the first place exclude an infective process in which case the use of NSAID’s like Paracetamol might lower a temperature through perspiration.
 Drug withdrawal can contribute to sweats so check that changes to a narcotic medication is not contributing.
-Sweats cannot be prevented so apply comfort care such as wearing loose clothing, placing a non-plastic layer between patient and bedding, ensuring adequate supply of bedding to enable frequent changes, and enlisting help with laundry and care.
+Sweats cannot be prevented so apply comfort care such as wearing loose clothing, placing a non-plastic layer between patient and bedding, ensure adequate supply of bedding to enable frequent changes, and enlisting help with laundry and care.

 A diagnosis of mesothelioma elicits distressing thoughts and worries for the patient and family as some are quite bluntly told something like: “You have a terminal disease, there is no cure, you have months to live so sort your affairs.”
 This is commonly reported in support group meetings as a feeling of dejection, helplessness and being stripped of any hope to live long and enjoy family life (12).
 The aim of support is to assist patients to live a meaningful life by living as well as they can for as long as they can, either with or without medical treatment.